soilwise-he/soilwise-fair-strategy/use-cases/knowledge-hubs-and-websites.md

 As a site administrator you can use link checker tools (such as [Google search console](https://search.google.com/search-console) or [LinkChecker](https://pypi.org/project/LinkChecker/)) to regularly validate all hyperlinks on a website and ensure continued accuracy and integrity of external and internal references.
 If broken links are identified, consider updating or removing the link.
 Another mechanism to identify broken links is via the access and error logs of the webserver.
 Requests with a status 404 indicate a non-existing source.
 Consider setting up your webserver logging to include the referrer link, this request property indicates which page includes a link to the non-existing source.

 # Conclusion
 Adopting FAIR principles for project websites and knowledge hubs ensures that digital content remains valuable, discoverable, and reusable over time.
 Through persistent identification, standardized metadata, and robust archiving strategies, projects can significantly enhance their impact and legacy.

-Annex 1: Do's and Dont's
+# Annex 1: Do's and Dont's

-- Do not upload a project deliverable directly to the website.
-Deposit it in a trusted repository and reference the document with its persistent identification (DOI) from the website.
+- Do not upload a project deliverable directly to a project website.
+Deposit it in a eligible repository and reference the document with its persistent identification (DOI) from the website.
 - Keep the website compact, reference external sources for continued reading.
 - Deposit versions of the website content in eligible repositories at intervals
 - Add a sitemap.xml to your site with a complete index of the site